mlombera94/mlombera94.github.io/_posts/2021-01-06-Wine_quality.md

 {% include gallery id="gallery8" caption="The final result is 61.1% accuracy" %}

 ## Conclusion:
 Upon examining the visualization of the confusion matrix, it is clear that model excelled only at classifying wines with a quality of 6 with an accuracy rate of 75.4% despite having removed quality three and nine wines.
 The model struggles to classify all other qualities of wine with all others having an accuracy rate below 63%.
-As mentioned before, this could be most likely due to the data being non-informative on top of the fact that most observations are quality six and seven wines.
+Based on prior experience working with classification datasets, the problem appears to stem with the data either being too noisy, non-informative, or a combination of both.
+It is likely that the physiochemical properties of the various wines provide no insight into the quality of the wine.
+Another problem that arises with the dataset is there is no clear scientific methodology for classifying and rating the qualities of the wines.
+This information is crucial as there is no way to verify the reasons behind each rating and whether the reasons remain consistent with each wine.
+Moving forward with this project would require information on how the rating system works and possibly introducing further data such as the what grapes were used, the age of the wine, and how the wine was distilled and stored.

+Regardless of the results, this was a fun project that demonstrates how widely applicable data science and machine learning is.
+Careful not to get too drunk on data and information though!